 RECs: Balancing Supply and Demand

-- Most promising wind energy sites are usually located far away from the nearest interconnection with the regional power grid.
+Most promising wind energy sites in northern New England are usually located far away from the nearest interconnection with the regional power grid.
+The cost of building power lines to connect wind power projects can be prohibitively expensive in some cases.